 Real ID Deadline Looms: Millions of U.S. Travelers Face Urgent Rush to Obtain New ID by May 2025

-• Starting May 7, 2025, travelers in the U.S. must present a Real ID-compliant state ID or an approved form of identification, such as a passport, to board domestic flights.
+• Starting May 7, 2025, travelers flying domestically in the U.S. must present a Real ID-compliant state ID or an approved form of identification, such as a passport.

-• To facilitate the process, special hours at select driver license centers are being implemented to assist residents in obtaining their Real IDs before the deadline.
+• In Pennsylvania, PennDOT is extending special hours at select driver license centers to help residents obtain their REAL ID before the upcoming deadline.

 Get a daily email with more US News stories